Sirisha-t/iMPP/benchmark/README.md

 cd iMPP/benchmark
 ```

-__Command line to run benchmarking on a simulated dataset (sds1 with 2x coverage) is provided below__
+__Command line to run benchmarking on a test dataset is provided below__

-For more details on the test dataset, please refer to Supplementary Methods and Results
+For more details on the test dataset, please refer to Supplementary Methods and Results (SDS1, 2x coverage)

 For testing on other datasets benchmarked in the manuscript, please download the reads from: https://cbb.ittc.ku.edu/iMPP.html

-For complete datasets, please use the SRA accession numbers provided in the main manuscript to download the data
+For complete datasets, please use the SRA accession numbers provided in the main manuscript to download the data first

 Wrapper script (analysis.sh) command line arguments:
 ```